tbosier/BONES-Consultancy/README.md

 * Pull data from Spotify's API and get a sense of the data
 * Employ two models: Multi-Linear Regression and Logistic Regression to see what is possible and work through errors that might occur for further prediction
 * Place favorites of the selected into a playlist
+* Final thoughts listed below.
+ML modeling not applicable here, just curious what would come up.

 ## Spotify API scrape and Youtube data collection